 - U.S. domestic trusts.

-The filing requirements for Form 5471 relate to persons who have a certain level of control in certain foreign corporations as described on pages 1-3 of the Instructions for Form 5471.
+The filing requirements for Form 5471 relate to persons who have a certain level of control in certain foreign corporations as described on the Instructions for Form 5471.
 Please refer to those instructions for the details about who is liable for filing Form 5471.